oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the instance.
 * `image` - Deprecated.
 Use `sourceDetails` instead.
+* `instance_configuration_id` - The OCID of the Instance Configuration used to source launch details for this instance.
+Any other fields supplied in the instance launch request override the details stored in the Instance Configuration for this instance launch.
 * `instance_options` - Optional mutable instance options
 	* `are_legacy_imds_endpoints_disabled` - Whether to disable the legacy (/v1) instance metadata service endpoints.
 Customers who have migrated to /v2 should set this to true for added security.
 Default is false.
 * `ipxe_script` - When a bare metal or virtual machine instance boots, the iPXE firmware that runs on the instance is configured to run an iPXE script to continue the boot process.